dumux/dumux/doc/doxygen/pages/hldd.md

 ## Major Concepts and Components

-In the following, a very brief overview over the major concepts and components of DuMux is provided.
-The focus is on the common ones that a user is exposed to for running a typical simulation.
+In the following, a brief overview over the major concepts and components of a DuMux simulation is provided.
+They are grouped hierarchically according to their code location and abstraction level, with the three main categories of User Scenario, DuMux and Dune.
+The interplay of the components is visualized in the diagram.

+### User Scenario
+On the top-most level, the user defines a scenario consisting of a problem and, often, associated spatial parameters.
+The physical model, the spatial discretization method and other compile-time choices are made by assigning respective properties.
+The `main` function is responsible for instantiating the necessary components, executing the simulation steps and writing the output files.
+Run-time parameters can be passed by a file like params.input.

+#### Problem
+A Problem in DuMux represents the conceptual framework where the scenario being simulated is characterized through the specification of initial and boundary conditions, as well as source terms.

+#### SpatialParams
+The SpatialParams define parameters which can be dependent on the location in space within the computational domain.
+For a Darcy-scale porous-medium simulation, these are typically porosity and permeability as well as parameters appearing in the constitutive relations, such as the capillary entry pressure.

+#### Properties
+In DuMux, properties are classes containing type definitions, values or methods which are selected at compile time.
+The selection includes, typically, the physical model, spatial discretization method, fluid system and grid manager.
+Choices are assembled in a file properties.hh.

+#### main.cc
+The main file includes the properties, by which, in particular, the problem is specified.
+In the `main` function, all necessary components are initiated and the simulation steps are performed.

+#### params.input
+The user can specify a file containing values for runtime parameters such as the number of grid cells or the initial time step size.
+The filename defaults to params.input.

+### DuMux
+The following lists the DuMux components that a user is exposed to for running a typical simulation.
 They are grouped into six categories: Grid, Variables, Assembly, Solving, Output, and Scenario.
-The interplay of the components is visualized in the diagram of the next section.

-### Dune

-#### dune-grid

-##### YaspGrid
-The YaspGrid class is a structured, n-dimensional, parallel tensor product grid.
-It provides a distributed structured cube mesh and is designed to implement the DUNE grid interface for structured grids.

-#### dune-istl

-##### ISTL vectors
-ISTL vector classes are designed to represent mathematical vector spaces.
-They support a recursive block structure, which is used to efficiently implement block preconditioners for hp-finite elements.

-##### ISTL matrices
-ISTL matrices classes are designed to represent linear maps between vector spaces.
-They also support a recursive block structure, which allows for efficient representation and computation.

-##### ISTL solvers
-ISTL solvers are designed to implement iterative solvers for linear systems in a generic manner.
-These solvers are subclasses of the abstract base class InverseOperator, which represents the inverse of an operator.

-### DuMux

 #### Grid